roboltz/Cassettify/README.md

 ```console
 git clone https://github.com/roboltz/Cassettify.git
 ```
-2. Open your command prompt if you haven't already and change your directory into the downloaded folder.
+2. Open your command prompt if you haven't already and change your directory into the downloaded folder with the cd command.
 If you installed the source code manually you will need to unzip it first.

 3. download the latest version of [Python 3.12](https://www.python.org/downloads) and run this command to create an enviornment in the folder to store the libraries:
 ```console